SAP license management is:

 Can I combine cloud and on-premises licenses?

-Yes, hybrid models allow businesses to combine cloud and on-premises SAP licenses, offering greater resource management flexibility.
+Yes, hybrid models allow businesses to combine cloud and on-premises SAP licenses, providing greater flexibility in resource management.

-How can I manage SAP licensing costs effectively?
+How can I effectively manage SAP licensing costs?

 Regular audits, assigning proper user roles, and negotiating flexible contracts are effective ways to manage SAP licensing costs.